theimowski/SAFE-TodoMVC-workshop/README.md

 * There's a `todos.http` file in repository which shows what HTTP calls our server should accept.
 After every feature make sure to check you can work with the application both via Web UI and the HTTP API!
 * We'll skip the Azure integration part due to lack of time
 * We'll be using a file-based database, just for demo purposes - the file is called `filestore.json` and you can browse it to see all Todos.
+* For simplicity, all server HTTP calls will return whole list of new Todos.
+* We kinda follow the DDD approach - using Commands and Events for our Todo domain.

 ## 0. display Todos + add new Todo